 Motorcycle engine oil leaks can be a bit scary and mysterious because the underlying problem could be multiple things.
 Oil leaks are somewhat common among motorcycles.

 So why is my motorcycle leaking oil?
-There are two main reasons why a motorcycle leaks oil.
-The first reason would be faulty gaskets found on the oil pan, valve cover, crankcase, or the cylinder head of the engine.
-The second most common place for oil to leak is from faulty plugs such as the oil drain plug, crankcase side plugs, and valve cover plugs.
+One of the most common reasons why a motorcycle leaks oil is due to faulty gaskets found on the oil pan, valve cover, crankcase, or the cylinder head of the engine.
+The second most common reason a motorcycle leaks oil is from faulty plugs such as the oil drain plug, crankcase side plugs, and valve cover plugs.

 I have owned over a dozen motorcycles and experienced many oil leaks with most of them.
 Through my experience and my knowledge as an engineer, I can clearly explain how the leaks happen and how to stop/prevent them from happening in the future.